jessgordon/CV/README.md

 ## Hobbies

 Chuck me a pen, paintbrush, polymer clay, anything crafty along with a pair of headphones and a Spotify subscription and I'll be sorted.
 I do also go outside and love visiting new places.
 I've spent six months completing voluntary work in Cusco, Peru.
-Coming back home to a new episode of NEVER TOO SMALL is perfection (it’s about reimaging small space living before you ask…).
+Coming back home to a new episode of NEVER TOO SMALL is perfection (architects reimaging small space living).